-We understand that drinking softened water isn’t for everybody and therefore we install a hard water tap as standard with all of our water softener installations.
+We understand that drinking softened water isn’t for everybody and therefore you have the option to install a hard water tap.

 This tap bypasses the water softening device and produces filtered hard water for you and your family to drink, rather than soft water.

 If you are concerned about drinking softened water, have a young baby or follow a low-sodium diet, you have access to your original drinking water source, while your home, your finances and your skin feel the benefits of softened water.
 Everybody’s happy!